bids-apps/BrainSuite/README.md

   brainsuitebids \
   /data /output participant --participant_label 01
 ```
 Where 01 is the "sub-01".
 User can supply multiple participant labels by listing them delimited by space (i.e. --participant_label 01 02).
+If ``` --stages ```stages is not specified, the default is to run all stages.

-User can removed ``` --participant_label <ids-list> ``` argument to get all subjects processed.
+User can remove ``` --participant_label <ids-list> ``` argument to have all subjects processed.

 All sessions will be processed.
-The output files will be located in the output folder.
+The output files will be located in the output folder specified.

 ## Support
 Questions about usage can be submitted to http://forums.brainsuite.org/.